bravecourse/personalSite/README.md

 In order to view each lesson, you can click on the branches to change which version you are looking at.

-By looking at the commit history, you will be able to see what changes from the previous version lesson!
+By looking at the commit history, you will be able to see the changes from the previous version lesson!
 Look for the "added boilerplate for version#" commit :)